What is Form 10?

 What is Form 10 used for?

-- Registration of Securities: Registers a class of securities for trading on U.S. exchanges.
+- Registration for Trading: To prepare for potential trading on U.S. exchanges.

 How to fill out Form 10?